This Australian Gent wanted to update his hair with a splash of colour,

 Whilst brushing your hair toss your head over as if you want to take a closer inspection of your kneecaps and with your band around your wrist brush all your hair

-from all sides, gather it tightly in one hand before bringing the band off your wrist
+from all sides, gather it tightly in one hand before bringing the band off your wrist and around the ponytail your holding in your other hand tightly in a fist.

 Wrap your hair band around as many time as you can creating a tight ponytail,